VA Disability Ratings for Pes Planus (Flat Feet)

 Symptoms of Pes Planus (Flat Feet)

 Ligaments and tendons from the lower leg and the foot form the arches in people’s feet.
 When these tendons do not pull properly, the foot has little or no arch, resulting in flat feet.

-Most of the time, those with flat feet do not experience severe symptoms and treatment is not always necessary.
-However, those with more severe cases of flat feet may experience symptoms such as:
+Most of the time, those with flat feet do not experience serious symptoms and treatment may not be necessary.
+However, those with more severe cases may experience symptoms such as: